schichko/Social_Media_App/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+##Firebase Deploy

+firebase deploy

+Things I want to improve for this project (In no order):

+Sub 1.
+STYLING

+1. When a user has something wrong with their registration  let them knonw
+2. When a user has something wrong with their sign in let them know
+3. Add a section for User data (profile picture and stuff like that)